isc-projects/kea/doc/sphinx/arm/hooks-cb-pgsql.rst

 .. note::

-    :ischooklib:`libdhcp_pgsql_cb.so` is part of the open source code and is available to every Kea user, but it requires :ischooklib:`libdhcp_cb_cmds.so` which is available only to ISC customers with a paid support contract.
-For more information on subscription options, please complete the form at https://www.isc.org/contact.
+    :ischooklib:`libdhcp_pgsql_cb.so` is part of the open source code and is available to every Kea user.
+However, this hook library only works with :ischooklib:`libdhcp_cb_cmds.so`, which allows easy configuration
+    management with the use of API commands. :ischooklib:`libdhcp_cb_cmds.so` is available only to ISC customers with a paid support contract; for more information on subscription options, please complete the form at https://www.isc.org/contact.